 Have you ever tried Chinese drinks?
-While many people in the world’s most populous country go for tea and hot water when they’re thirsty, there are other kinds of stronger stuff.
+While many people in the world’s most populous country go for tea, soda, or freshwater when thirsty, other kinds of stronger stuff exist.
 Both alcoholic and kid-friendly drinks are never lacking in China.

 The country is teeming with signature drinks that can be found nowhere else.
-At the same time, many of its beloved beverages are brought from the outside and modified to suit the local taste.
+At the same time, many beloved beverages are imported to suit the local taste.
 This post will cover every type of Chinese drink you need to know about.

 1. White Tea